Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 If you adopt a mixed breed from a shelter, that won’t cost a lot, but you have to remember that you will be paying out for routine injections, spaying, and neutering and any other health issues your pups may have.

-Then there’s food; the bigger the dog, the more food you will hav.
+Then there’s food and the bigger the dog is the more food you will have to buy.

 The Family Lifestyle

-The next things you need to look at are your family’s needs, the size of the dogs, their energy level, and age.
+The next things you need to look at are the needs of your family, the size of the dogs, their energy level and age.
 Some dogs may not be compatible with children and others may be too active for older people.

 When it comes to size, smaller dogs can be delicate and prone to feeling the cold in low temperatures.
 However, they can be easier to walk than larger dogs.